Naida1710/simple_baby_tracker/README.md

 - I'm really grateful to my mentor, Dick Vlaanderen, for sharing helpful advice and thoughtful suggestions throughout the project.

-- I’d like to thank my husband for his unwavering support, especially for patiently taking care of our nine- month-old baby while I was working on my projects.
+- I’d like to thank my husband for his unwavering support, especially for patiently taking care of our nine- month-old baby while I was working on my project.